Deadline extended for Whole-Genome Sequencing proposal submission

 Michigan Genomics Initiative logo

-The University of Michigan is a global leader in large-scale investigations of the human genome and human health.
-With more than 90,000 participants to date and continuing to grow, the Michigan Genomics Initiative (MGI) at U-M is one of the largest hospital-based resources marrying electronic health record (EHR) data with corresponding genetic data, enabling >125 publications and many grant applications to date.
-However, currently only SNP array genotype data are available for MGI participants, restricting the types of analyses that may be performed.
+With more than 90,000 participants to date and continuing to grow, MGI at UM is one of the largest hospital-based resources marrying electronic health record (EHR) data with corresponding genetic data, enabling >125 publications and many grant applications to date.
+Currently only SNP array genotype data are available for MGI participants, restricting the types of analyses that may be performed; our goal is to expand this potential.

-More than 90% of MGI users consider adding DNA sequence data as the critical next step for the evolution of MGI.
-Thus, MGI–with the generous support of Michigan Medicine’s Vice Dean for Research, Steve Kunkel, Ph.D.–is performing whole-genome sequencing on DNA samples from up to 10,000 individuals from the MGI cohort.
-Sequencing depth will be 30x-40x and sequencing will be performed in the UM Department of Pathology, Division of Diagnostic Genetics and Genomics (DGG).
+Sequencing depth will be 30x-40x, and sequencing will be performed in the UM Department of Pathology, Division of Diagnostic Genetics and Genomics (DGG).
 The resulting genotypes will be CLIA compliant.
 Sequencing has started in summer 2025 and is expected to be completed in Q3, 2026.

 Interested investigators should submit a 1-2 page proposal that includes the following information: